Federal Trade Commission Building

-The Federal Trade Commission Building is a federal building which serves as the headquarters of the Federal Trade Commission.
-Completed in 1938, the building was designated by Congress as a contributing structure to the Pennsylvania Avenue National Historic Site in 1966, and it was subsequently listed in the National Register of Historic Places.
+The Federal Trade Commission Building, known historically as the Apex Building, is the Washington, D.C., headquarters of the Federal Trade Commission.
+Completed in 1938, the building was designated by Congress in 1966 as a contributing structure to the Pennsylvania Avenue National Historic Site, and was subsequently listed in the National Register of Historic Places.

-Building history
+History

-Issues of antitrust legislation, tariff reduction, and tax reform dominated the 1912 presidential race, which culminated in the election of Woodrow Wilson as the twenty-eighth president of the United States.
+Issues of antitrust legislation, tariff reduction, and tax reform dominated the 1912 presidential election, which culminated in the election of Woodrow Wilson as the twenty-eighth president of the United States.
 Honoring his campaign promises, Wilson signed the Federal Trade Commission Act in 1914.
 The following year, the Federal Trade Commission (FTC) absorbed the duties of the Bureau of Corporations in the United States Department of Commerce.
 The FTC conducted investigations, published reports, and scrutinized industries such as meatpacking.
 It could challenge unfair competition and practices in trade and commerce.

-The FTC occupied various sites in the District of Columbia during its early years.
+The FTC occupied various sites in Washington, D.C., during the agency's early years.
 The Public Buildings Act of 1926 authorized Congress to fund the Federal Triangle project, a large-scale initiative to develop a 70-acre site between the White House and the U.S. Capitol with federal buildings executed in classical styles of architecture.
 At the urging of the American Institute of Architects, the U.S. Treasury Department turned over principal design responsibilities to private architects.
 Edward H. Bennett of the Chicago firm Bennett, Parsons and Frost oversaw the project and designed the final building, which would become the headquarters for the FTC.

 In 1937, President Franklin Delano Roosevelt laid the building cornerstone with the silver trowel that George Washington used to lay the cornerstone of the U.S. Capitol in 1793.
 In his speech, Roosevelt expressed hope that the "permanent home of the Federal Trade Commission stand for all time as a symbol of the purpose of the government to insist on a greater application of the golden rule to the conduct of corporation and business and enterprises in their relationship to the body politic."

 Located at the eastern point of the Federal Triangle, it was originally called the Apex Building.
 Staff moved into the building on April 21, 1938.
 Over the years, the FTC's responsibilities expanded to include the enforcement of credit laws, oversight of the National Do Not Call Registry, and the development of policies concerning Internet fraud and privacy.

 Loyalty Board reviews occurred in the Apex Building in 1948 concurrently with the first month of the Hiss-Chambers Case, as reported by the New York Times.